 SFS values the inclusion of all students, including those who are marginalized or underrepresented as a result of their racial and/or ethnic identity, members of the LGBTQ+ community, first generation college students, and students from all underserved areas.
 SFS encourages students of all backgrounds to study abroad.

 During program orientation, SFS staff provide students with information on the local community and culture, including local attitudes toward different beliefs, values, and lifestyles.
 Students should recognize that, while on-program, they may be challenged by vastly different beliefs and boundaries than they are used to in their home communities.
-SFS encourages students with country-specific questions to reach out to the Safety and Student Life Department.
+SFS encourages students with country-specific questions to reach out to SFS Admissions.